Updated September 22, 2020

 6 PHR Exam Study Tips

-Before you decide when to take the exam, consider your current level of readiness.
+Before you decide when to take the exam, consider your current level of readiness and work experience.
 Consult the HRCI exam content outlines and compare to your strengths and weaknesses.

 This is the exam weighting by functional area: